Web analytics tools

 The URL tagged with these UTM parameters would look like this: https://www.example.com/?utm_source=Newsletter&utm_medium=Email&utm_campaign=Spring_sale

 Once you configure appropriate rules in CodeTwo Email Signatures 365, you can launch your campaign.
-Adding the UTM parameters to the links inserted into your email signature allows you to track the performance of used banners.
-That way, in case the results are not satisfactory, you can always make some changes to these banners, or use other ones.
-Without these parameters, it would not be possible to measure the effectiveness of your campaign.
+Adding the UTM parameters to the links inserted into your email signature allows you to track the performance of your email signature campaigns.
+You can learn how many recipients click your banners and other links.
+Thanks to this information, you can determine which signatures work best and make some changes if the results are not satisfactory.

 In this article